-Air pollution in China is not only a concern for expats in Beijing, it should also be a serious concern for expats in Shanghai.
+Air pollution in China is not only an issue for expats living in Beijing, it should also be a serious concern for expats all over China.

 In January 2013 the air quality in Shanghai was the worst in its history.
 According to the Shanghai Daily, approximately 35 percent of days during the first three months of 2013 were considered slightly or very hazardous to health.

 This article takes a look at the central government’s first serious steps to tackle air pollution in China in 2013.

 Please see our other article to find out how much air quality in China has improved in the following years.

 Beijing expats have been experiencing bad air quality for many years, but most Shanghai expats felt relatively distanced from this problem.
 Only in 2012 did we start regularly hearing terms such as AQI, PM10, PM2.5 in Shanghai.

 Environmental authorities in Beijing finally started publishing real-time PM2.5 data in January 2012.
 This came about partly due to public pressure after comparisons between China’s official PM10 readings and the real-time PM2.5 readings issued by the American Embassy in Beijing became widespread on social media.